utilitywarehouse/keda-manifests/README.md

 Although the metrics API doesn't need all the permissions in these roles, we want to keep the manifests as close as possible to Keda upstream, to have a leaner upgrade experience.

+### SclaledJobs limitation
+Due to [this bug](https://github.com/kedacore/keda/issues/4740) we currently don't support [scaling jobs](https://keda.sh/docs/2.16/concepts/scaling-jobs/).

+We took the scaledjobs.keda.sh Custom Resource Definition out of the manifests.

+If you have a good use case for it please contact us.

 ### Secrets limitation
 Using scalers with any means of [authentication through secrets](https://keda.sh/docs/2.7/concepts/authentication/) is `NOT SUPPORTED`.